simondilhas/abstractBIM-Sketch/readme.md

 - create a svg of a story
 - import the svg
 - create a ifc with spaces from the svg
+- start abstractBIM